ahgamut/ahgamut.github.io/_posts/2020-11-20-netpicking-1.md

 For example, there are `23` networks where the computation layer is `Conv2d` and the activation layer is `ReLU`.

-That makes it 1001 networks overall.
-The test set for MNIST contains 10000 examples, and a prediction of each example has 10 scores.
-Additionally, each snapshot generated a bunch of summary metrics, say 20 per snapshot.
-Now I have a raw dataset of size `(1001, 4, 10000, 10)`, and a summary dataset of size `(1001, 4, 20)`.
-Time
-to [crunch the numbers!][watert]
+So 1001 networks.
+Each trained for 4 epochs.
+The MNIST test set contains 10000 samples.
+A prediction of each input has 10 scores.
+That gives a raw dataset of size `(1001, 4, 10000, 10)`, and a summary dataset of size `(1001, 4, 20)`.
+Time to [crunch the numbers!][watert]

 ## Picking the "best" network